COVID-19: Update on the Measures Taken by the University of Montpellier

 For any other questions: email.

-41 ambassadors stationed across various campuses
+41 ambassadors stationed at various campuses

 Given the exceptional circumstances, let’s keep in mind that the government’s measures are intended to protect everyone’s health.
 We should limit close physical contact between people.